-- (a) A Historic Heritage Management Plan (HHMP) shall be submitted with the Outline Plan of Works.
-The HHMP shall be prepared in consultation with Council, HNZPT and the NZTA Southern IIG. - (b) The objective of the HHMP is to protect historic heritage and to remedy and mitigate any residual effects as far as practicable.
-To achieve the objective, the HHMP shall identify: - i) methods for avoiding, remedying or mitigating adverse effects on historic heritage places and sites within the Designation during Construction Works as far as practicable.
-These methods shall include, but are not limited to: - A. security fencing or hoardings around historic heritage places to protect them from damage during construction or unauthorised access; - B. methods for the identification and assessment of potential historic heritage places within the Designation to inform detailed design; - C. known historic heritage places and potential archaeological sites within the Designation, including identifying any archaeological sites for which an Archaeological Authority under the HNZPTA will be sought or has been granted; - D. any unrecorded archaeological sites or post-1900 heritage sites within the Designation, which shall also be documented and recorded (such as in the New Zealand Archaeological Association Site Recording Scheme (ArchSite) and/or the Auckland Council Cultural Heritage Inventory); - E. roles, responsibilities and contact details of Project personnel, Council and HNZPT representatives, Mana Whenua representatives, and relevant agencies involved with heritage and archaeological matters including surveys, monitoring of Construction Works, compliance with AUP accidental discovery rule, and monitoring of conditions: - F. specific areas to be investigated, monitored and recorded to the extent these are directly affected by the Project; - G. The proposed methodology for investigating and recording post-1900 historic heritage sites (including buildings and standing structures) that need to be destroyed, demolished or relocated, including details of their condition, measures to mitigate any adverse effects and timeframe for implementing the proposed methodology, in accordance with the HNZPT Archaeological Guidelines Series No.1: Investigation and Recording of Buildings and Standing Structures (November 2018), or any subsequent version: - H. methods to acknowledge cultural values identified through the Mana Whenua CVA's and the ULDMP where archaeological sites also involve ngā taonga tuku iho (treasures handed down by our ancestors) and where feasible and practicable to do so; - methods for avoiding, remedying or mitigating adverse effects on historic heritage places and sites within the Designation during Construction Works as far as practicable.
-These methods shall include, but are not limited to: - measures to mitigate adverse effects on historic heritage sites that achieve positive historic heritage outcomes such as increased public awareness and interpretation signage; and - ii. training requirements and inductions for contractors and subcontractors on historic heritage places within the Designation, legal obligations relating to unexpected discoveries and the AUP
+Ref ondition Historic Herita Management Plan CC.27 A Historic Heritage Management Plan (HHMP) shall be submitted with the O Plan of Works.
+The HHMP shall be prepared in consultation with Council, HN and the NZTA Southern IIG.
+The objective of the HHMP is to protect historic heritage and to remedy and mitigate any residual effects as far as practicable.
+To achieve the objective, 1 HHMP shall identify: he iHMP shall identify: i) methods for avoiding, remedying or mitigating adverse effects on histor heritage places and sites within the Designation during Construction W as far as practicable.
+These methods shall include, but are not limited ta A. security fencing or hoardings around historic heritage places to prothem from damage during construction or unauthorised access; B. methods for the identification and assessment of potential historic heritage places within the Designation to inform detailed design; C. known historic heritage places and potential archaeological sites for wan Archaeological Authority under the HNZPTA will be sought or habeen granted; D. any unrecorded archaeological sites or post-1900 heritage sites with the Designation, which shall also be documented and recorded (su in the New Zealand Archaeological Association Site Recording Sch (ArchSite) and/or the Auckland Council Cultural Heritage Inventory; E. roles, responsibilities and contact details of Project personnel, Coul and HNZPT representatives, Mana Whenua representatives, and relevant agencies involved with heritage and archaeological matter including surveys, monitoring of Construction Works, compliance w AUP accidental discovery rule, and monitoring of conditions; F. specific areas to be investigated, monitored and recorded to the ex these are directly affected by the Project; G. The proposed methodology for investigating and recording post-19 historic heritage sites (including buildings and standing structures)) need to be destroyed, demolished or relocated, including details of condition, measures to mitigate any adverse effects and itmeframe implementing the proposed methodology, in accordance with the H Archaeological Guidelines Series No.1: Investigation and Recording Buildings and Standing Structures (November 2018), or any subserversion; H. methods to acknowledge cultural values identified through the Man Whenua CVA's and the ULDMP where archaeolo orks b: tect tect thin hich as thin ch as eme b; ncil s ith tent 00 that their for NZPT g of quent a volve d istoric n not